tarantool/tarantool/doc/sphinx/book/configuration/cfg_basic.rst

     Default: "." |br|
     Dynamic: no |br|

-.. confval:: phia_dir
+.. confval:: vinyl_dir

-    A directory where phia files or sub-directories will be stored.
+    A directory where vinyl files or sub-directories will be stored.
 Can be relative to :ref:`work_dir <box-cfg-work-dir>`.
 If not specified, defaults to work_dir.

     Type: string |br|